okelloodhiambocvs/okelloodhiambocvs/README.md

 # ⚡ Fun Facts

-- ☕ I enjoy turning complex ideas into simple, understandable solutions.
+- I enjoy turning complex ideas into simple, understandable solutions.
-- 📖 I'm passionate about continuous learning and documenting what I learn.
+- I'm passionate about continuous learning and documenting what I learn.
-- 🌍 I believe technology should solve real-world problems.
+- I believe technology should solve real-world problems.
-- 🧠 My communication background influences how I design software and APIs.
+- My communication background influences how I design software and APIs.
-- 🚀 I'm building toward a career in scalable backend engineering with Go.
+- I'm building toward a career in scalable backend engineering with Go.

 ---

-# 💬 A Personal Quote
+# A PERSONAL QUOTE

 <p align="center">